-Michael R. Fisher Jr., Ph.D. is Assistant Professor in the political economy of race/racism in the Department of African American and African Studies at The Ohio State University.
-He has research appointments at the Metropolitan Policy Center at American University, the National Initiative of Mixed-Income Communities at Case Western Reserve University, and the Institute for Gender Studies at the University of South Africa.
-He is also a 2023–25 Public Fellow with the Public Religion Research Institute, a 2023 Pardee RAND Faculty Leader Fellow, and a 2022–23 Public Voices Fellow with the OpEd Project.
+Michael R. Fisher Jr., Ph.D. is Assistant Professor in the political economy of race/racism in the Department of African American and African Studies and Assistant Professor by courtesy in City and Regional Planning at The Ohio State University.
+He holds research affiliations at the Kirwan Institute for the Study of Race and Ethnicity and the Center for the Study of Religion at Ohio State, as well as the Metropolitan Policy Center at American University, NP3: Nurturing People.
+Power.
+Place. at Case Western Reserve University, and was a 2023–25 Fellow with the Public Religion Research Institute.

 Dr. Fisher earned his Ph.D. in Religion and African American and Diaspora Studies at Vanderbilt University and is a proud alumnus of Howard University.
 Before his career as an educator, Dr. Fisher was a public policy advocate on Capitol Hill.
 His policy portfolio focused on federal social welfare programs addressing poverty.
 He later transitioned to local politics and public policy when he became the inaugural Director of Advocacy at a nonprofit organization.
 There he was responsible for the development of the organization’s policy agenda and advocacy strategy for affordable housing creation and the elimination of chronic homelessness in the nation’s capital, working with other activists, agencies, D.C. residents, and elected officials in the process.
 Currently, he serves as a founding steering committee member of the DC Legacy Project: Barry Farm-Hillsdale, a group dedicated to uplifting the Black-led struggle for land and housing in D.C.